 While Eden Prairie slept at about 1:40 a.m. on Sept.
-5, a resident called 911 after being awakened by the loud noise of racing vehicles near Flying Cloud Drive and Crosstown Circle.
+5, a resident called 911 after being awakened by the loud noise of speeding and racing vehicles near Flying Cloud Drive and Crosstown Circle.

 At the end of a chase of one of the vehicles involved, police found it crashed near a residence in Minnetonka.
 One of its passengers was dead, the other injured.
 (That person died later that day at the hospital.)